 Instead, it just becomes corny.
 Marco uses his powers of conviction and persuasion to create mental vistas for Celia in conversations where they broach the subject of loving each other, but it all feels like a game, and what sticks in one's mind is nothing of their talk or of the feelings they expressed, but rather of Marco and his illusions that formed the backdrop.

 Perhaps it is a question of style.
 Maybe Celia and Marco really are doing their best to try to express their love, and they simply can't because the other critical failing of the book is that it is terribly hackneyed and stereotypical.
 Morgenstern seems to have a vague idea of what the Victorian Era looked like, with unfailing courtesy, every sentence spoken like something out of a poetry book, perfect elegance, and constant chivalry.
-Unerringly, she sticks to this throughout, and the characters never deign to talk informally or inject any emotion or passion into their voices.
+Unerringly, she sticks to this throughout, and the characters never talk informally or inject any emotion or passion into their voices.
 They are always cursed to speak in the formal lexicon that Morgenstern has given to them.
 I tend to speak too formally as well, but even I have my flashes of casual conversation.
 Morgenstern's characters are more like automatons than people in their style of speaking.

 The "duel" between the two characters is another example of the author's overly-heavy hand at work.
 Celia and Marco discover that the duel is nothing of the sort but actually an endurance battle to determine who can survive the longest.
 If one finds out that one is in an endurance battle, then why choose to keep exerting oneself so much?

-If one has been hoodwinked into believing that a competition about holding your breath is based upon whoever can hold one's breath the longest, but it is actually just about surviving, and the entire "holding your breath" part is actually just optional . . . well then just go to the surface!
+If one has been hoodwinked into believing that a competition of holding your breath is based upon whoever can hold one's breath the longest, but it is actually just about surviving, and the entire "holding your breath" part is actually just optional . . . well then just go to the surface!
 There's no reason to keep up such exertion on the circus.
 Celia and Marco didn't have to choose a dramatic mutual lover's suicide at the end when they could have simply chosen to stop playing the game.

 Not everything is bad about The Night Circus.
 The beginning of the novel is quite enjoyable.
 It is fun to discover the circus and the world that the characters are set in, and the end starts the machinery moving again, getting away from the only focus of the author being on the stifling "romance" between her two principal characters.

-Morgenstern creates some excellent examples of magic and ingenuity that are truly beautiful to imagine—circus exhibits based upon clouds, magical clocks, even the foods of the circus.
+Morgenstern creates some excellent examples of magic and ingenuity that are truly beautiful to imagine—circus exhibits based upon clouds, magical clocks, and even the foods of the circus.
 It is just a shame that as good as she is at blowing life into her circus, she can't achieve the same with her characters.